-2.2 Must have a Conditional Firm offer of a place on the MSc Structural Integrity (Asset Reliability Management), MSc Oil and Gas Engineering or MSc Lightweight Structures and Impact Engineering programmes starting in September 2021.
+2.2 Must have a Conditional Firm offer of a place on the MSc Structural Integrity (Asset Reliability Management), MSc Oil and Gas Engineering or MSc Lightweight Structures and Impact Engineering programmes starting in the upcoming September.

 2.3 Must have a 2.2 UK Honours Degree or International Equivalent.

 - Applicants entering a course with Brunel Pathway College (BPC) or who are progressing to a Brunel course from a BPC course.

 - Applicants who will not commence their course in the upcoming academic year - applicants holding offers for deferred entry will be considered for a scholarship in the year they start their course and not in the year of their course application.

 3.1 Applicants who meet the eligibility criteria at the time of allocation will be considered for scholarships using the information provided at the time of their course application only and cannot be considered should their circumstances change during the course of their studies.
 Scholarships cannot be backdated.

 3.2 Course applications will be reviewed on a regular basis throughout the year.
 Applicants must pass a rigorous selection and a transparent evaluation process which includes assessment of their course application as well as a telephone interview conducted by the Course Director(s).